OpenSPP/documentation/_sources/howto/developer_guides/beneficiary_keycloak.md.txt

 After completing this guide, developer can create a front-end app using React and can log in to the front-end application using Keycloak.

-## Terminology

-`Adapters` are libraries that make it possible to use Keycloak in securing services and applications.

 ## Step-by-step

 A working sample application can be accessed at the provided [link](https://github.com/OpenSPP/documentation_code/tree/main/howto/developer_guides/integrations/kc-react-application).